jskiba/papertrail-cli-poc/README.md

 Small standalone command line tool to retrieve and search recent app server log and system syslog messages from [Solarwinds].

+### This is v1 of the swo-cli and it DOES NOT support tailing of the logs.

 Supports optional Boolean search queries.
 Example:

     $ swo-cli "(www OR db) (nginx OR pgsql) -accepted"